-Magnetic resistance, on the whole, is whisper quiet, you can workout without disturbing you or others around you if you like to watch TV while you workout, etc the noise of the machine will not disturb you.
+Magnetic resistance, on the whole, is whisper quiet, you can work out without disturbing you or others around you, and if you like to watch TV while you work out, etc. the noise of the machine will not disturb you.

 Magnetic resistance lets you cycle at a slow pace with high resistance, something that’s impossible with air resistance, magnetic is a constant resistance i.e. it doesn’t matter how fast you pedal, the resistance stays the same unless you change it via the resistance knob, air resistance only gets stronger when you pedal faster, dynamic resistance.

-One of the most useful features you will find on this bike is the walkthrough frame design, I know a lot of people have trouble getting on and off regular upright exercises bikes, which is why this feature is so useful, it allows you to easily get on the bike and off without that awkward horizontal bar getting in your way.
+One of the most useful features you will find on this bike is the step-through frame design, I know a lot of people have trouble getting on and off regular upright exercise bikes, which is why this feature is so useful, it allows you to easily get on the bike and off without that awkward bar getting in your way.

 Wide, Comfy Adjustable Seat

-We all come in different shapes and sizes, so an adjustable seat is a must for any recumbent bike you chose, and thankfully the 900XL has a good amount of adjustment positions.
-Users from 5’3″ to 6’6″ should have no issues achieving the perfect cycling position.
+We all come in different shapes and sizes, so an adjustable seat is a must for any recumbent bike you chose, and thankfully the 900XL has a good amount of adjustable positions.
+Users from 5’3″ to 6’5″ should have no issues achieving the perfect cycling position.

 Recumbent bikes are all about working your lower body while supporting your upper body, you are going to be spending a lot of time on the seat, the seat needs to be wide enough to make you comfortable, supportive and well padded.

-The 900XL has been praised by users for being surprising comfy and supportive, the backrest of the bike is also padded, there’s nothing worse than leaning back on a hard backrest so it was nice to see Exerpeutic offer a large padded backrest.
+The 900XL has been praised by users for being surprising comfy and supportive, the backrest of the bike is also padded, there’s nothing worse than leaning back on a hard backrest so it was nice to see the Exerpeutic 900XL offers a large padded backrest.